 On Monday 4 January 2021 the Scottish Government announced further restrictions across Scotland following the emergence of a new, highly contagious strain of the Coronavirus.

 From midnight on Tuesday 5 January, mainland Scotland moved from Level 4 restrictions to a temporary lockdown, with new guidance to ‘stay at home’ except for essential purposes.
-These new measures are expected to last until at least 31 January, and will be reviewed after two weeks, i.e. on 18 January.
 Detailed information can be found on the Scottish Government website.
+These measures are to be eased on a phased basis starting with the phased reopening of schools from 15 March.

-If you have any concerns regarding the impact of these new measures on your ability to work, please speak to your line manager as soon as possible to discuss and agree the options available to you, which could, for example, include flexible working arrangements or furlough.
+If you have any concerns regarding the impact of these measures on your ability to work, please speak to your line manager as soon as possible to discuss and agree the options available to you, which could, for example, include flexible working arrangements, full or part-time furlough or temporary paid leave.

-There may be an impact for staff with caring responsibilities due to the announcement that schools and nurseries will remain closed until 1 February at the earliest, with teaching delivered online.
+There may be an impact for staff with caring responsibilities due to the phased re-opening of schools and nurseries throughout March.

 Staff with caring responsibilities are expected to undertake best endeavours during this period and are advised to raise the challenges they are facing with their manager as soon as they arise so that reasonable adjustments to workload and priorities, working hours etc can be discussed and put in place.
 This could include being placed on furlough – in full or in part - or on temporary paid leave.